 Erected 2012 by the Volunteer Cemetery Group.

 Other nearby markers.
-At least Cunningham Cemetery (approx. 0.4 miles away); Sim Corder/Harrison Mill (approx. 2.1 miles away); Abner Alloway Strange, Sr. (approx. 2½ miles away); Sims Settlement (approx. 3.2 miles away); Battle of Sulphur Creek Trestle (approx. 6.2 miles away); Commerce (approx. 6.9 miles away); Downtown Scenes (approx. 6.9 miles away); Elkmont, Alabama / Tenn. & Ala.
-Central Railroad (approx. 6.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Cunningham Cemetery (approx. 0.4 miles away); Sim Corder/Harrison Mill (approx. 2.1 miles away); Abner Alloway Strange, Sr. (approx. 2˝ miles away); Bethel Masonic Lodge / Bethel: Giles County, Tennessee (approx. 5.6 miles away in Tennessee); Dr. Louie Edmundson (approx. 5.6 miles away in Tennessee); Battle of Sulphur Creek Trestle (approx. 6.2 miles away); Commerce (approx. 6.9 miles away); Downtown Scenes (approx. 6.9 miles away).
 Touch for a list and map of all markers in Salem.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 26, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 609 times since then and 48 times this year.
+It was originally submitted on February 26, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 914 times since then and 41 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 26, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.